davbl/fmfaq/README.md

-# fmfaq
+# Fructose Malabsorption FAQ
-Fructose Malabsorption FAQ
+Frequently asked questions about a shitty medical condition.
+Fructose malabsorption occurs when your body is unable to digest the sugar fructose.